BBC Scotland and the 2014 Scottish Independence Referendum: One-Day Symposium

 - The event should take place within 12 months of the initial deadline for proposals.

 - If, in the course of the organizational process, the event changes substantially and no longer abides to the rules set for the IAMHIST challenge, IAMHIST retains the right to withdraw its support.

 - The event should be branded as an IAMHIST event and the IAMHIST Challenge logo should be used on all public documents regarding the event.
-The event will be advertised through the IAMHIST website and social media (contact the IAMHIST Website Community Manager, Dr Llewella Chapman, to promote your Challenge event).
+The event will be advertised through the IAMHIST website and social media (contact the IAMHIST social media contact Dr Llewella Chapman to promote your Challenge event).
 All information to make this promotion possible should be provided by the event organizers in a timely fashion.

 - The decisions of the IAMHIST selection committee (regarding the acceptance of proposals and the attribution of grant money) are final.
 The committee reserves the right not to award the prize.